 - Vaseline or BodyGlide to protect against chaffing

 - Wind breaker if weather looks cold and rainy

 From nutrition bars to energy drinks, you will have many choices for your pre-race snacks.
 Although you may be tempted to experiment with the latest and greatest new energy gel, resist the newest product and go with the nutrition that your body and stomach knows best.

-Save the goodies for post-race recovery.
-I always go with a banana and a muffin – enough to provide constant energy, but not too much to cause a pit stop on mile3.
+Save the sugary goodies for post-race recovery.
+I always go with a banana and a muffin – enough to provide constant energy, but not too much to cause a pit stop on mile number 3.

 Here is a tip that I picked up from a seasoned distance running friend… bring a disposable water bottle to the starting line to hydrate as you patiently wait for your the start, and then discard it before the staring gun.
 This will allow you to avoid the rush at the first station (which always seems to be the busiest!) and continue to the second hydration stand.

 Print a copy or two of this marathon checklist to keep handy.
 Review it the night before the race and you’ll be more prepared than the majority of runners.

-Remember you’ve already trained and put in the hard work by following your training regimen.
+Remember, you’ve already trained and put in the hard work by following your training regimen.
 Now that you have completed your marathon preparation, set your alarm clock, and enjoy the run!